noppoMan/Slimane/README.md

 ### Intercept Response

-Can intercept response at the middleware with passing any values into the Response.body object.
+Can intercept response at the middleware with passing any values into the Response.body.
 It means **respond soon** and **never reaches** next middleware chains and the route.

 ```swift